 We aim to advocate the inclusion of students who are deemed to be at a disadvantage through:

-• Identification of the individual needs of disadvantaged students and the implementation of appropriate intervention and support programmes.
+Identification of the individual needs of pupil premium students and the implementation of appropriate intervention and support programmes

-Teaching and learning has focused on raising quality and standards through improving the quality of marking and feedback and the development of Directed Improvement Time (DIT) where students spend time acting on feedback they have been given on their work.
-Whole staff training has focused on the Magenta Principles and raising awareness and interventions for Disadvantaged students.
+Quality first teaching has focused on raising quality and standards through improving the quality of marking and feedback and the development of Directed Improvement Time (DIT) where students spend time acting on feedback they have been given on their work.
+Whole staff training has focused on the Magenta Principles, metacognition, understanding behaviours and raising awareness and interventions for Pupil Premium students.

 What is Pupil Premium funding?

 Pupil Premium is funding allocated to schools based on the number of Free Schools Meals, Looked After Children, Post Looked After Children and Forces students that attend that school.
 For Free School Meals it also includes those students who have been on the FSM lists at any point in the previous six years.
 Secondary Schools receive £935 per FSM/E6 students, £1,900 per Looked After Student, and £300 per Services student